Enjoy Lattes, Cold Brew, and More at the Best Coffee Shops in San Diego

 Whether you’re looking for a chill place to work, top-notch craft coffee, or unique offerings like Turkish sand brew, these shops have your caffeine fix covered.

-San Diegans love coffee almost as much as they love craft beer, so it’s no surprise that new shops are popping up throughout the county, with more new roasters and cafes than ever competing to deliver your caffeine jolt.
-Perhaps all that growth was spurred because so many of us were working from home for the past few years, and sitting in a coffee shop gave us a mini vacation from our own four walls, but whatever the reason, we’re more in love than ever with cappuccinos, cold brews, and cortados.
+San Diegans love coffee almost as much as they love craft beer, so stands to reason that new shops seem to be popping up all over the county, with more new roasters and cafes than ever competing to deliver your caffeine jolt.
+It could be that all that growth was spurred because for the past few years so many of us were working from home, and relaxing in a coffee shop gave us a break from our own four walls, but whatever the reason, we’re more in love than ever with cappuccinos, cold brews, and cortados.

-To help navigate some of the best options in the city, we’ve put together a shortlist of the best places to linger over a cup of coffee, including neighborhood favorites that have been around for ages and new additions to our ever-growing bean scene.
+To help you navigate some of the best options in the city, we’ve put together a shortlist of our favorite places to linger over a cup of coffee, from neighborhood haunts that have been around for ages and new additions to our ever-growing bean scene.

-Sarah Jaeger’s new coffee shop Bohemian Alchemist isn’t your typical coffeehouse.
+Bohemian Alchemist isn’t your typical coffeehouse.
 Boasting the first and only sand-brewing system approved by San Diego’s health department, the base of their drinks is Turkish coffee, a smoother, silkier counterpart to traditional espresso.
-If you’re not familiar with sand brewing, a cezve (Turkish coffee pot) is placed on very hot sand, which heats your coffee, tea, or hot chocolate to barely boiling, producing a rich taste and pleasantly thick mouthfeel.
-French press, pour over, and cold brew options are also available, along with coffee and tea blends, herbal beverages, and seasonal iced teas.
+Sand brewing uses a cezve (Turkish coffee pot) placed on very hot sand, which heats your coffee, tea, or hot chocolate to barely boiling, producing a rich taste and pleasantly thick mouthfeel.
+Also available are French press, pour over, and cold brew options, along with coffee and tea blends, herbal beverages, and seasonal iced teas.
 The space itself is inspiring—a low Turkish seating area with a colorful silky tent roof and handmade Art Nouveau tables; antique and eclectic pieces repurposed to serve as counters and shelves are inviting and serene.
 Since coffee and tea just beg for a sweet treat, you’ll want one of their lovingly baked cream scones, muffins, shortbread cookies, fruit tarts, caramel apple hand pies, and more.
 Sign up for email news and updates online.

 Flor & Seed

 Focusing on micro- and family lot batches of coffee purchased directly from the farmers, Flor & Seed brings beans from well-known Mexican coffee-producing states of Chiapas and Oaxaca, as well as from lesser-known coffee-producing states like Nayarit, Puebla, and Guerrero.
 In addition, the owners, Yan Yanez and Leo Nunez, who together have a combined 20 years of experience in the industry, buy at above-market prices and offer technical support to farmers who want to produce specialty coffee.
-Beans are always from the current growing season, never warehoused or put into long-term storage.
+Beans are always from the current growing season, and are never warehoused or put into long-term storage.
 Choose from espresso drinks, Curtis batch brews, or a slow bar, where three different Mexican coffees are brewed, each using a specific method to draw out the subtle aromas and enhance the regional flavors.
-Accompaniments like pastries, molletes, breads, and Mexican-style open-face sandwiches are from local Latina-owned bakery Pan Del Barrio.
-You can also purchase beans or take advantage of their subscription service
+Accompaniments like pastries, molletes, breads, and Mexican-style open-face sandwiches are from local Latina-owned bakery Pan Del Barrio, and vegetarian chilaquiles, quesadillas and tortas from Casa Ocho Mexa Grub, the farmers market popup that’s newly installed on the back patio.
+You can also purchase beans, cafe de olla or Mex mocha kits, or take advantage of their subscription service.

 The WestBean Coffee Roasters

-WestBean’s Kryptonite, a mint-infused cold brew, is what put this local roaster on the map but the other drinks are just as good.
-From classic drip coffee to flat whites and specialty lattes like honey cinnamon and mocha, the quality is in the beans.
-Coffee beans are trial-roasted before they are committed to a full production roast and then cupped prior to being released to the public.
+WestBean’s Kryptonite, a mint-infused cold brew, may have put this local roaster on the map but don’t sleep on the other drinks.
+From classic drip coffee to flat whites and specialty lattes like honey cinnamon and mocha, the beans go through a rigorous tasting process before and after roasting.
+Small test batches of coffee beans are trial-roasted before they are committed to a full production roast and then cupped prior to being released to the public.

 Zumbar Coffee & Tea

-If you like your coffee strong and without too much adornment, Zumbar is the place to go for French press, Americanos, espressos, and cold brews, but you can also find lattes and macchiatos here too.
-The difference here is that the beans, sourced from around the world, including Honduras, Guatemala, and Ethiopia, are roasted in a vintage, cast iron coffee roaster that is carefully monitored for optimum flavor.
+If you like your coffee strong and fuss-free, Zumbar is the place to go for French press, Americanos, espressos, and cold brews, but they do have lattes and macchiatos as well.
+The difference is that the beans, sourced from around the world, including Honduras, Guatemala, and Ethiopia, are roasted in a vintage, cast iron coffee roaster that is carefully monitored for optimum flavor.